wfondrie/depthcharge/CONTRIBUTING.md

 One the hook is installed, black will be run before any commit is made.
 If a file is changed by black, then you need to `git add` the file again before finished the commit.

+When you're ready, open a pull request with your changes and we'll start the review process.
+Thank you for your contribution! :tada: